 Eventually, each Spider-Man will get to learn each other’s unique abilities in order to fully explore all of the areas in their respective dimension.
 Also, the three Spider-Men can learn new abilities via upgrades that they’ll discover as they progress through the game, such as insulated webbing and the ability to dash and build momentum.
 These abilities eventually become necessary in order to explore some of the more difficult to reach areas in the game.

 In terms of the combat, all three Spider-Men share the same arsenal of moves and attacks.
 This is a good thing because you’ll be switching between the three of them quite often – having different move sets for each can get confusing.
 All three Spider-Men start with a wide range of attacks at their disposal and also learn new moves along the way.
 Eventually, you’ll be able to do back kicks, uppercuts, aerial combos, leg sweeps, you name it.

-There’s one combat mechanic that I really like, where you can yank your opponent’s weapon out of his hands using your webs.
+One combat mechanic that I really like involves yanking your opponent’s weapon out of his hands using your webs.
 It becomes really necessary, especially when you start facing those minions with shields or rocket launchers that hurt pretty bad.

 The game is a little repetitive though.
 There are only a few kinds of enemies, dressed up in different colors, so you might get tired of seeing the same old minions doing the same old attacks.
 Each dimension is also too small, it’s very easy to explore each area once you’ve learned all the requisite powers.
 And that spin the tablet game is horrible.